Rickychen930/fundamental-of-se-group/README.md

 self.view_model.login()

 --------------------------------------------------------------------------------
-2️⃣ Controllers = Business Logic + Data Coordination
+Controllers = Business Logic + Data Coordination
 --------------------------------------------------------------------------------

 Files:
-controllers/student_controller.py
-controllers/admin_controller.py
-controllers/university_controller.py
-controllers/subject_controller.py
+controller/student_controller.py
+controller/admin_controller.py
+controller/subject_controller.py

 Purpose:
 Controllers are the brains of the system.
 They connect the ViewModels to the Models and the Database.

 Responsibilities:
-- Handle CRUD operations (Create, Read, Update, Delete)
 - Load and save data through the Database
 - Apply business rules (max 4 subjects, pass/fail logic, unique IDs)
 - Never directly manipulate the GUI